-An experienced software developer who switched career paths to study a bachelor degree in game development and make games and simulations.
+An experienced software developer with a bachelor degree in game development looking for long-term employment in the games industry.

 "Ash took on a very significant role during the development of ZomNom.
 He was extremely proactive in identifying issues with tech and worked closely with the design and art teams to ensure the project ran as smoothly as possible.
 He took on a mentoring role and ensured everyone knew what the tech did and how it could be best utilized to improve the game.
 The final project is excellent and I think this is in large part down to Ash's dedication."